 I got a nice letter from Aaron Gough, who had just watched a video he found on CNCCookbook's Lathe Workholding Page by David Lemeris:

-David’s method is the one I use and it is super fast and easy.
-If you were afraid of the 4-jaw, there’s no need to be, they’re easy to set up and extremely accurate once you know how.
-One of the things Aaron noticed in the video was the very nice indicator holder that goes right into the QCTP (Quick Change Tool Post) on the lathe–very convenient.
-So, he wanted to pass along his very nicely executed version as well as a drawing on his own blog:
+David's method is the one I use and it is super fast and easy.
+If you were afraid of the 4-jaw, there's no need to be, they're easy to set up and extremely accurate once you know how.
+One of the things Aaron noticed in the video was the very nice indicator holder that goes right into the QCTP (Quick Change Tool Post) on the lathe-very convenient.
+So, he wanted to pass along his very nicely executed version in this drawing from his own blog:

 Click the image for the full-sized drawing...